WeatherToday's Forecast

 Posted

 Around Helena, there is going to be scattered rain and snow around tonight and tomorrow morning, especially in the mountains.
 This precipitation will then taper off as we head into the afternoon and early evening.
 In north-central Montana, there is going to be some scattered rain and snow around tonight and tomorrow morning, generally along the Divide/Rocky Mountain Front and in Cascade County, Judith Basin County, and Fergus County.
 Tomorrow afternoon and early evening will be mostly dry.
-There is then going to be some more scattered rain and snow around late tomorrow evening and tomorrow night, especially in central Montana.
+There are then going to be more scattered rain and snow showers around late tomorrow evening and tomorrow night, especially in central Montana.
 Wednesday will be mostly dry, just a few lingering snow and rain showers around during the morning.

 Snow will pile up along the Divide through Wednesday evening as over a foot is possible on the peaks and up to 8” of snow is possible over some of the mountain passes.
 East of the Divide, up to 6” of snow is possible in the mountains.
 Due to this snow, a WINTER WEATHER ADVISORY is in effect for the Divide/Rocky Mountain Front, portions of western Montana, and the Little Belts/Highwoods until 5am/11am Tuesday.

-It is going to be cool tonight, tomorrow, and Wednesday as lows tonight are going to be in the 20s and low to mid 30s, and highs tomorrow and Wednesday are going to be in the 40s and upper 30s.
+It is going to be cool tonight, tomorrow, and Wednesday as lows tonight are going to be in the 20s and low to mid 30s, and highs tomorrow and Wednesday are going to be in the 40s and mid to upper 30s.
 It will be breezy (gusts up to 40 mph) through the first half of tonight, but the wind will gradually weaken as the night goes on.
 Tomorrow, it will be breezy (gusts up to 40 mph) along the Rocky Mountain Front, while elsewhere, it will just be a little breezy as sustained wind speeds are going to be between 5 and 20 mph.
 It is also going to be mostly cloudy to overcast tonight.
 Tomorrow, expect decreasing clouds from north to south as the day goes on.
 It will then be mostly sunny on Wednesday.

-Along the Rocky Mountain Front, it is going to be extremely windy Wednesday through Friday morning as sustained wind speeds are going to be between 30 and 50 mph, and wind gusts of 90-100+ mph are possible.
+Along the Rocky Mountain Front, it is going to be extremely windy Wednesday through Friday morning as sustained wind speeds are going to be between 35 and 55 mph, and wind gusts of 90-100+ mph are possible.
 East of the Rocky Mountain Front, it will also be pretty windy Wednesday through Friday morning as sustained wind speeds are going to be between 15 and 45 mph, and gusts of 60-80 mph are possible.
 Due to this wind, a HIGH WIND WATCH is in effect for the Rocky Mountain Front and a lot of north-central Montana from Wednesday through Friday morning.
-For the Bozeman/Helena/White Sulphur Springs area, the HIGH WIND WATCH is in effect from 2am until 11pm on Wednesday.
+For the Bozeman/Helena/White Sulphur Springs area, a HIGH WIND WATCH is in effect from 2am until 11pm on Wednesday.